 Every business needs an accountant, and every accountant resume that’s worthy of a prospective employer’s attention needs to measure up on multiple counts.

-This accountant resume example and writing guide will cover the following topics:
+This resume guide and corresponding accountant resume example will cover the following topics:

 Before you get started, you need to know what your accountant resume should include.
-Here are the sections your CV should contain:
+Here are the necessary sections:

 - The resume header